RobKenis/traineeship/docs/content/aws/final/proposal-by-chatgpt.md

 - Add a retry mechanism using SQS Dead-Letter Queue (DLQ).

 ### **Expected Outcome**
-By the end of the exercise, participants will have a working system where:
+By the end of the exercise, users will have a working system where:
 - Files uploaded to S3 trigger a Lambda function.
 - Metadata is stored in DynamoDB.
 - Success or failure notifications are sent via SNS.